cascadiajs/cascadiajs/app/markdown/2025/childcare.md

 <h2 id="meals">Snacks & Meals</h2>

 Please indicate on the sign-up form if you're interested in buying a meal ticket for your child, or if you plan to bring their meals.
-Our menus aren't finalized yet, but a meal ticket would provide a light breakfast (e.g. pastries, yogurt), lunch (e.g. a deli sandwhich, chips and dessert) and dinner (a buffet).
+Our menus aren't finalized yet, but a meal ticket would provide a light breakfast (e.g. pastries, yogurt) and lunch (e.g. a deli sandwhich, chips and dessert) both days, and dinner (a buffet) on day 2.

 We ask that you pick up your child during lunch and dinner so that you can provide their meals and allow our caregivers a break.